 Being admitted to Mountwest does not guarantee that applicants will be accepted into all associate or certificate programs.
 Some programs have additional admissions requirements.
-Programs with specific Admission Requirements are outlined in Section J.

-To receive financial aid, an individual must be admitted as a degree-seeking student and have official high school transcripts or GED/TASC scores on file with the Mountwest Office of Admissions and Recruitment.
+To receive financial aid, an individual must be admitted as a degree-seeking student and have official high school transcripts or GED/TASC scores on file with the Mountwest Community &

+Technical College Office of Admissions and Recruitment.
 Students entering college directly from high school are strongly encouraged to complete the ACT, SAT I or Compass assessment.
 For additional testing information, contact the Office of Student Services; phone (304) 710-3140.